caspii/casparwre.de/_posts/2024-02-12-costs-of-running-a-saas.md

 ## Addendum

-I posted [this article to Reddit](https://www.reddit.com/r/SaaS/comments/1aoud7z/breaking_down_the_costs_of_a_bootstrapped_saas/), wheere it generated some interesting discussion.
+I posted [this article to Reddit](https://www.reddit.com/r/SaaS/comments/1aoud7z/breaking_down_the_costs_of_a_bootstrapped_saas/), where it generated some interesting discussion.

 One thing that became clear in the comments is that some people **really** have a hard time understanding the time-money tradeoff and the significance of opportunity costs.
 There were loads of suggestions of how I could save $30 here or $100 there by investing hours, days or even weeks of extra work 🤯.

 There was also this great comment which made me so happy that I am saving it to re-read at in dark moments:

 > I am a Lead DevOps Engineer, and I approve your setup.
-There is everything, compute, security, monitoring, hosted database, etc
+There is everything, compute, security, monitoring, hosted database, etc.
 > Digital Ocean is often cheaper than Cloud Provider, and do quite a good job.
 For a startup it's easier to manage than a Kubernetes Cluster or else.
 Fly.io or other PaaS could help, but it might take a bit of skills compare to setting up a VM.
 > It seems to be well designed for this stage of a startup, and relying on external apis and services to do the job is often the best advice I give too when having startup projects.
 > I like as well the budget allocated to productivity tools.